H3llKa1ser/B00t2R00t/Active Directory Penetration Testing/Enumeration/No Credentials/LDAP Enumeration.md

  - ldapsearch -x -h DC_IP -s base

-### If we find a value user, we can try techniques by using that name
+### If we find a valid user, we can try techniques by using that name